Mental Health Facilities Quincy, IL

 Mcdonough District Hospital - 52.1 miles from Quincy, IL

 Mcdonough District Hospital is one of mental health facilities in Macomb, Illinois, located at 525 East Grant Street, 61455 zip code.
-Mcdonough District Hospital provides hospital inpatient treatment and telemedicine/telehealth.
-Mcdonough District Hospital provides activity therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older and adults.
-Mcdonough District Hospital also supports seniors or older adults, people with Alzheimer's or dementia and LGBT.
-Additional services provided at Mcdonough District Hospital include illness management and recovery, chronic disease/illness management and suicide prevention services.
+Mcdonough District Hospital provides telemedicine/telehealth and hospital inpatient treatment.
+Mcdonough District Hospital provides cognitive behavioral therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to adults and seniors 65 or older.
+Mcdonough District Hospital also supports people with PTSD, people with Alzheimer's or dementia and seniors or older adults.
+Additional services provided at Mcdonough District Hospital include intensive case management, chronic disease/illness management and suicide prevention services.

 Learn More